Imjin War: Naval campaigns of 1592

-Having secured Pyongyang, the Japanese planned to cross the Yalu River into Jurchen territory, and use the waters west of the Korean peninsula to supply the invasion.
-However, Yi Sun-sin, who held the post of the Left Naval Commander of the Jeolla Province (which covers the western waters of Korea), successfully destroyed the Japanese ships transporting troops and supplies.
+After securing Pyongyang, the Japanese planned to cross the Yalu River into Jurchen territory and use the waters west of the Korean peninsula to supply the invasion.
+However, Yi Sun-sin, who, a provincial-level naval commander, destroyed the Japanese ships transporting troops and supplies.
 Japan, lacking enough arms and troops to carry on the invasion of China, changed the objective of the war to the occupation of Korea.

-When the Japanese troops landed at the port of Busan, Pak Hong, the Left Naval Commander of Gyeongsang Province, destroyed his entire fleet, his base, and all armaments and provisions, and fled.
-Wŏn Kyun, the Right Naval Commander, also destroyed and abandoned his own base, and fled to Konyang with only four ships.
-Thus, there was no Korean naval activity around Gyeongsang Province, and the surviving two, out of the four total fleets, were active only on the other (west) side of the peninsula.
+When the Japanese landed at Busan, Pak Hong, another provincial-level naval commander, destroyed his entire fleet, his base of operations, and all armaments and provisions, then fled.
+Provincial-level naval commander Wŏn Kyun, acted similarly, and fled to Konyang with only four ships.
+As a result, there was no Korean naval activity around Gyeongsang Province.
+The surviving two fleets were active only on the western side of Korea.
 Wŏn Kyun later sent a message to Yi Sun-sin that he had fled to Konyang after being overwhelmed by the Japanese in a fight.
-A messenger was sent by Yi Sun-sin to the nearby island of Namhaedo to give Yi's order for war preparations, only to find it pillaged and abandoned by its own inhabitants.
-As soldiers began to flee secretly, Yi Sun-sin gave an order "to arrest the escapees" and had two of the fugitives brought back and beheaded; he then had their heads put out for display.
-Yi Sun-sin's battles steadily affected the war and put significant strain on the sea lanes along the western Korean Peninsula supporting the Japanese advance.
+However, Yi Sun-sin's battles steadily affected the war and put significant strain on the sea lanes along the western Korean Peninsula that supported the Japanese advance.

 The Korean navy relied on a network of local fishermen and scouting boats to receive intelligence of the enemy movements.
-On the dawn of 21 July 1592, Yi Sun-sin and Yi Ŏkki set sail with 24 panokseons, 15 small warships, and 46 boats (i.e. fishing boats), and arrived at the waters of Gyeongsang Province by sunset.
-The Japanese had been sailing up and down the Korean coast, looting and burning all of the seaside villages, and did not expect opposition from the Korean navy.
+On the dawn of 21 July 1592, Yi Sun-sin and Yi Ŏkki set sail with 24 panokseon, 15 small warships, and 46 fishing boats, and arrived at Gyeongsang Province.
+The Japanese had been sailing up and down the Korean coast, looting and burning seaside villages, and did not expect opposition from the Korean navy.

 A turtle ship replica at the War Memorial in Seoul.
 The historical existence of the ironclad roof is disputed.